kinguinltdhk/Kinguin-eCommerce-API/features/Webhooks.md

 `status` | string | [Order Status](../api/order/v1/README.md#order-statuses)
 `updatedAt` | string | Date of change in format `Y-m-d\TH:i:s.vP`

-### How to respond for webhooks

-For each webhook your endpoint must respond with status `2xx`.
-After the first failure response we will try to resend webhook a couple of times at appropriate intervals.

-> Keep in mind, that we are allowed to disable your endpoint when we detect too many failed responses.
-You should be notified about that case by e-mail.

 ### How to register webhooks

 1. Login to your [Dashboard](https://www.kinguin.net/integration/dashboard/stores).